18.112 Functions of a Complex Variable

 Studies the basic properties of analytic functions of one complex variable.
 Conformal mappings and the Poincare model of non-Euclidean geometry.
 Cauchy-Goursat theorem and Cauchy integral formula.
 Taylor and Laurent decompositions.
 Singularities, residues and computation of integrals.
 Harmonic functions and Dirichlet's problem for the Laplace equation.
 The partial fractions decomposition.
 Infinite series and infinite product expansions.
 The Gamma function.
 The Riemann mapping theorem.
 Elliptic functions.

 18.112 will not be offered this semester.
-It will be available in the Fall semester, and will be instructed by A. Borodin.
+It will be instructed by A. Borodin.

 Lecture occurs 1:00 PM to 2:30 PM on Tuesdays and Thursdays in 4-149.